 - Weixiang Sanitary Ware Co., Ltd., a long-time supplier of components to Brasstech, Inc., the manufacturer of

 The faucets are, for the most part, straight out of each manufacturer's and are neither designed nor manufactured expressly for Vigo.
 In fact, many of the faucets sold by Vigo are also sold by other vendors in the U.S., and both of Vigo's known faucet manufacturers sell at least some faucets retail under their own brand names in other parts of the world.
 However, According to a company source, Vigo has started working with its manufacturers to design its own exclusive faucets and about 1/3rd of the sink faucets in Vigo's lineup are now designed and manufactured just for Vigo.

 All Vigo faucets are available in bright chrome or stainless steel.
-Some bath faucets are finished in brushed nickel, but no kitchen facets.
-Some bath faucets are offered in one of two shades of bronze, but only one kitchen faucet is available in bronze.
+Some bath faucets are finished in brushed nickel but no kitchen faucets.
+Some bath faucets are offered in one of two shades of bronze but only one kitchen faucet is available in bronze.
 Vigo warrants all of its finishes for the lifetime of the faucet's original "owner or end user".

 In the past, Vigo has had problems with honoring its warranty and post-sale customer support, resulting in an unusually high number of complaints to the Better Business Bureau.
 This appears to be turning around under the direction of the company's new technical support manager.
 The company has applied for and received accreditation by the BBB, and has brought its rating up to an "A-" on a scale of "A+" to "F", quite an astounding reversal.

 In our customer support and technical service tests, the company essentially aced everything except long hold times.
 We consider anything over 3 minutes excessive, and over 10 minutes unacceptable.
 A company spokesman indicated that Vigo is in process of adding staff to the customer service program, which should reduce hold times to an acceptable level.